 The post No savings at 40?
-I’d follow Warren Buffett’s tips and buy cheap UK shares to make a million appeared first on The Motley Fool UK.
+I’d follow Warren Buffett’s advice to retire early appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.